NHERI-SimCenter/WE-UQ/Examples/weuq-0012/README.rst

 +----------------+-------------------------+

 This example estimates the probabilistic response of a building model excited by wind tunnel-informed stochastic wind loads.
-This example uses the experimental data obtained at the University of Florida (UF) NHERI Experimental Facility (EF), and applies the simulated wind loads to a 25-story rectangular shaped building model for response simulation.
+This example uses the experimental data obtained at the University of Florida (UF) NHERI Experimental Facility (EF) and applies the simulated wind loads to a 25-story rectangular-shaped building model for response simulation.

 .. _fig-we12-1: